Czechs to wait two weeks before considering COVID lockdown

 Interior Minister Jan Hamacek said on CNN Prima’s Sunday show the new measures should cut the R number, which measures average spread from one infected person, by 30-40%.
 A number above 1.0 indicates an exponential increase, and the current rate is estimated at around 1.4.

-The growth in cases, with almost 100,000 this month in a country of 10.7 million, and 1,352 deaths overall from COVID-19, is forcing authorities to make plans for field hospitals and seek foreign help.
+The growth in COVID-19 cases with over 100,000 this month, bringing the total to 171,487 as of Saturday evening, and 1,402 deaths overall, is forcing authorities to make plans for field hospitals and seeking foreign help.

 The Czech Fire Rescue Service said it had sent a formal request through European Union channels for ventilators.

-In Prague, more than 500 sports fans, including militant soccer supporters’ groups known as ultras, protested against the coronavirus measures, defying restrictions on gatherings.
+In Prague, more than 2,000 sports fans according to city hall estimates, including militant soccer supporters’ groups known as ultras, protested against the coronavirus measures, defying restrictions on gatherings.

-Police used water cannon and tear gas and local media saisd there had been some injuries.
+Police used water cannon and tear gas amid clashes.
+Emergency services reported nine people were injured.

 Our Standards: The Thomson Reuters Trust Principles.